+Investment Policy

-Investment Policy - The investment authority, as prescribed by the Code of Iowa, is governed by the "prudent person rule."
-This rule requires that an investment be made with the care, skill, prudence, and diligence, under the circumstances then prevailing, that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an entity of a like character with like aims.
-Within the "prudent person" framework, the Board has adopted investment guidelines for the System's investment program.
+The investment authority, as prescribed by the Code of Iowa, is governed by the "prudent person rule."
+This rule requires that an investment be made with the care, skill, prudence, and diligence under the circumstances then prevailing, that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an entity of a like character with like aims.
+Within the prudent person framework the Board has adopted investment guidelines for the retirement system's investment program.

-The System is prohibited from holding direct investments in the Sudan, Iran, and companies that boycott Israel due to State statute.
+Due to state statute, MFPRSI is prohibited from holding direct investments in the Sudan, Iran, and companies that boycott Israel.

-The following investment vehicles are permitted by the System's investment policy and may be considered for the System's funds:
+The following investment vehicles are permitted by MFPRSI's investment policy and may be considered for the retirement system's funds: